Tablets with the best screens

 Amazon Kindle Fire HDX 7

-The freshly released HDX 7 boasts an impressive feature-to-price ratio, including a sharp 1,920x1,200-pixel-resolution screen that matches that of Google's new Nexus 7.
+The HDX 7 boasts an impressive feature-to-price ratio, including a sharp 1,920x1,200-pixel-resolution screen that matches that of Google's new Nexus 7.
 The rebooted 7-inch tablet packs more oomph than last year's model, including a bevy of useful features and exclusive perks for Prime members.
 Its sharp screen looks great on its small, compact form, but in white balance it can't compare to Google's new 7-incher.
 Read the full review.

 Google Nexus 7 (2013)